msoma-org/lab01/README.md

+# Part A - Account Creation

+## 0: Creating a GitHub account

+Go to [github.com](https://github.com/) and create an account.
+After you have verified your email, create an empty repository in your new account, and name it **bootcamp**

-# Part A - Terminal Commands
+# Part B - Terminal Commands

 ## 1: Our first command